edx/cookiecutter-django-app/README.rst

 First, create your empty repo on Github (in our example below, we would call it ``blogging_for_humans``) and set up your virtual environment with your favorite method.
-To request a new repo in the ``edx`` organization, you will submit an ITSUPPORT ticket.
+If you are an edX employee, request a new repo in the ``edx`` organization by submitting an ITSUPPORT ticket.
 Details are in the `How to request a new GitHub repo`_ wiki page.
 This ticket should also request that Travis and Codecov be enabled for the new repository.

 .. _How to request a new GitHub repo: https://openedx.atlassian.net/wiki/pages/viewpage.action?pageId=70385719